yokawasa/yokawasa.github.io/content/posts/2023-01-28-finched-rails-cli.md

 ## Quickstart

-Please install finch if you don't have on your desktop
+Please install Finch if you don't have on your desktop

 ```bash
 brew install --cask finch